 Enhanced statistics collection

 In versions prior to V4.3.5 BP3, statistics collection required gathering aggregated data such as MIN, MAX, NULL COUNT, and NDV for each column at the partition and table levels, and estimating data distribution through sampling, which introduced significant errors.
 The new version leverages the Skip Index capability at the storage layer to collect more accurate column-level aggregated data at the block level for all columns in columnar storage.
 This helps the optimizer generate and optimize plans with greater accuracy.
-Additionally, the new version introduces a progressive statistics collection approach for partitions to address the issue of long collection times for large partitioned tables, thereby improving system stability and data timeliness.
+Additionally, the new version introduces a progressive statistics collection approach for partitions to address the issue of long collection times for large partitioned tables, improving system stability and data timeliness.

 Accelerated data import